gamblevore/speedie/Documentation/TotalFlowLogging.md

 ## Flow Control

+(EDIT: This is actually a finished feature.
+Its helped get Speedie running on Unix.
+Probably this is an advanced feature for internal-use only.)

 FlowControl is my name for a new system I am working on right now.

 FlowControl will be one of the biggest things to improve Speedie and set it apart from other languages!